 - Excessive temperature changes (extreme heat or cold)

 - Water or steam damage from cooking or leaks

-Look for cabinets that have been tested and will survive exposure to damaging items or have a warranty to cover any damage incurred during regular use–especially white and other light colored cabinets.
-Because cabinet hinges and drawer slide systems tent to wear out first, your cabinet or remodeling company may include these under warranty or offer replacement parts.
-It may also be a good idea to keep a couple extra of these parts since they are inexpensive and easy to replace, as opposed to the entire cabinet.
+Look for cabinets that have been tested and will survive exposure to damaging items or have a warranty to cover any damage incurred during regular use–especially white and other light-colored cabinets.
+Because cabinet hinges and drawer slide systems tend to wear out first, your cabinet or remodeling company may include these under warranty or offer replacement parts.
+It may also be a good idea to keep a couple of extra of these parts since they are inexpensive and easy to replace, as opposed to the entire cabinet.